ng-Classic/ng-classic/aio/content/guide/signals.md

 ## Reading signals in `OnPush` components

-When an `OnPush` component uses a signal's value in its template, Angular will track the signal as a dependency of that component.
-When that signal is updated, Angular automatically [marks](/api/core/ChangeDetectorRef#markforcheck) the component to ensure it gets updated the next time change detection runs.
+When an `OnPush` component uses a signal's value in its template, Angular Classicwill track the signal as a dependency of that component.
+When that signal is updated, Angular Classicautomatically [marks](/api/core/ChangeDetectorRef#markforcheck) the component to ensure it gets updated the next time change detection runs.
 Refer to the [Skipping component subtrees](/guide/change-detection-skipping-subtrees) guide for more information about `OnPush` components.

 ## Effects